ymeramees/protokollitaja/README.md

 * Connection with electronic targets for live capturing of results
 * Results export to .xls, .csv and *.txt files
 * Results import
-* Sorting of competitors by different properties (Name, date of birth, target no, etc.)
+* Sorting of competitors by different properties (name, date of birth, target no, etc.)
 * Moving/copying competitors between diciplines
 * Connection with [QFinaal](https://github.com/ymeramees/qfinaal)
 * Connection with [Protolehelugeja](https://github.com/ymeramees/protolehelugeja)
+* Simulation of results from electronic targets [Prototester](https://github.com/ymeramees/prototester)

 ## Built With